Owner/Relative Occupancy Evictions

 See important disclaimer at the end of this document.

-These rules apply to all units subject to the Good Cause provisions of the Rent Ordinance, which includes all units subject to registration requirements, as well as Section 8 units, new construction, and single family homes and condominiums.
+These rules apply to all units subject to the Good Cause provisions of the Rent Ordinance, which includes all units subject to the registration requirements of the Rent Ordinance, Section 8 units, newly constructed units, single-family homes and condominiums.

 If an owner wants to terminate a tenancy in order to move himself, spouse, registered domestic partner, mother, father, son, or daughter into a unit, the landlord must comply with the following: